ankihg/duplicates-removal/README.md

 Now it is time to account for the removal process.
 Removal from an array is expensive; worst case O(n) when being removed from the front of the array.
 Linked lists achieve constant time removal by setting a node's `.next` property to `.next.next`.

 ## Design considerations

 I decided to handle the removal of duplicates on the front-end to simplify architecture.
 As no application was given I can't say how the trade-offs would weigh out.
 This could be a useful function to run on the client side before sending data to the server to reduce data transmission and save server resources.
 With an O(n) runtime complexity, it could handle a substantially large input size without sacrificing user experience.
-A delayed user experience is something to be avoided at all costs so depending on the application it might be better to perform this on the back end.
+A delayed user experience is to be avoided at all costs so depending on the application it might be better to perform this on the back end.

 ## Font-end architecture